 We have commissioned Aspire4u who have developed the Heal Hub project.
 Heal Hub provides young people aged 14-25 with therapeutic support at a time and place that suits them.
 Furthermore, young people have the opportunity to choose their therapist, further enhancing the importance of giving them a voice and agency.

 Every year, thousands of young people will visit a hospital Accident & Emergency Department as a victim of violence or abuse.

-These moments of intense crisis, when a young person is nursing a serious injury in the daunting environment of a busy hospital, often alone, can be a catalyst for pursuing positive change – a ‘reachable moment’.
+These moments of intense crisis, when a young person is nursing a serious injury in the daunting environment of a busy hospital, often alone, can be a catalyst for accepting support and pursuing change – a ‘reachable moment’.
 The youth workers offer the opportunity to talk and plan what is needed to address any underlying issues and interrupt the cruel cycle of violence which many young people get caught in.

 Exploitation and Vulnerability Projects in Hospitals